AdaCore/gnatstudio/docs/users_guide/extending.rst

     command.
 If the network connection with the repository is slow disabling this command can speed-up the VCS actions.

-  *ClearCase module*
-    .. index:: ClearCase module

-    Whether the built-in ClearCase (see :ref:`Version_Control_System`)
-    module is activated or disabled.

   *Default VCS*
     .. index:: Default VCS